BOSTON YACHT GETAWAYS

-Boston yacht getaways are the ideal respite.
-You may be visiting Boston for a corporate conference, a family reunion, a “bucket list” tour of our historic landmarks, or you may just live nearby.
-Here is a unique way to discover the North Shore coastline of New England on your own private yacht.
-Whale watching, fishing and relaxing.
-It is summer in New England!
-We help you select from an array of yachts that suit your needs, tastes, interests and desired ports of call.
-We arrange all those details while you relax and enjoy the New England experience.
-What better excuse is there for a short work week?
-Enjoy a refreshing junket on the waters off New England!
-If you seek a more extended yachting experience, we can help you plan that, too.
+Boston yacht getaways are an ideal respite.
+You may be planning to visit Boston for a corporate conference, a sporting or music event, a family reunion, a “bucket list” tour of our historic landmarks, or you may just live nearby.
+Here is a unique way to discover the Boston area on your own private yacht.
+Whale watching, fishing, sightseeing, sports, dining, nightlife and cultural immersion can all be part of your yachting experience.
+We help you select from an array of vessels that suit your needs, tastes, interests and desired ports of call.
+We arrange all the itinerary details while you relax and enjoy the New England experience.
+What better reason can you find for a shortened work week, or a weeklong summer land-and-sea luxury tour of the historic, cosmopolitan Boston coastal region?
+Whether you seek a long weekend getaway or a more extended-stay yachting experience, we can help you plan it, as part of our complimentary planning service.

 Boston – All aboard at Noon!
 Head North out of Boston Harbor, skirting Stellwagon Bank, a rich marine ecosystem for migrating whales, to Marblehead Harbor, known for its yachting races and regattas.
 For a perfect overnight stay, sleep at anchor in the peaceful harbor, or consider spending the night at the Harbor Light Inn in historic downtown.